catseye/ALPACA/README.markdown

 See the file `ALPACA.markdown` in the `doc` directory for a complete description of the ALPACA language.

+This distribution also contains the reference implementation of ALPACA, written in Python.
+Its source is in the `src` directory and `bin/alpaca` is a script to start it from the command line (no installation is required.)

+This implementation can evolve a cellular automaton, given its rules as described in ALPACA, plus an initial configuration (which may be supplied by the ALPACA description.)

+In the future this implementation may also be able to animate a cellular automaton (probably in a terminal, using curses) and may be able to compile an ALPACA description into the rules for evolving the cellular automaton as code in a high-level programming language such as Python or Javascript.

-This distribution also contains a compiler for ALPACA, written in Perl.
+This distribution also contains a compiler for an older version (v0.9x) of ALPACA, which is written in Perl and which compiles ALPACA descriptions to Perl.
+It can be found in the `impl/alpaca.pl` directory.
+It is no longer maintained.
-It is `alpaca.pl` in the `src` directory.
-It is subject to move, be updated, or deprecated, as we define the next version of the language.

 History
 -------